-Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Sole Source Aquifers Safe Drinking Water Was compliance achieved at the broad level of review?
-Yes No process to be followed in the site-specific review.
-According to the U.S. Environmental Protection Agency's Sole Source Aquifers Protection Program, there are no Sole Act of 1974, as amended, particularly section 1424(e); 40 CFR Part 149 Source Aquifers in Ventura County.
-This project is in compliance with the Safe Drinking Water Act section 1424(e).
-Wetlands Protection Executive Order 11990, particularly sections 2 and 5 Yes No □ ⊠ Executive Order 11990 protects wetlands and requires federal activities to avoid adverse impacts to wetlands.
+Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
+If Yes: Describe compliance determinations made at the broad level.
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
+Wetlands Protection Executive Order 11990, particularly sections 2 and 5 Yes No Executive Order 11990 protects wetlands and requires federal activities to avoid adverse impacts to wetlands.
 Jurisdictional wetlands are visible through the National Wetlands Inventory Map.
 Ventura County wetlands are shown in Figure 7, National Wetlands Inventory Map.
-The purpose of this project is for owner- occupied homes to be rehabilitated or reconstructed on existing lots following a disaster.
+The purpose of this project is for owner-occupied homes to be rehabilitated or reconstructed on existing lots following a disaster.
 Any activities will take place in the disturbed area of the previously developed parcel and are not expected to result in any new permanent direct or indirect impacts to wetlands.
 Nevertheless, each subject property will be evaluated for its proximity to wetland resources.
 If a proposed activity is within a wetland or could potentially impact a wetland, a site-specific eight-step analysis of the long- and short-term adverse impacts must be performed to determine if there are any practicable alternatives to providing CDBG-DR assistance in the wetland.
 The evaluation of proposed project activities on wetland resources are included with the 8-step process for Floodplain Management.
-Best
+Best management practices for soil erosion and stormwater management will be applied as appropriate for protection of wetlands.
+Compliance will be achieved at the site-specific level of environmental review.

-Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
+Statutes, Executive Orders, and Regulations listed at 24 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. management practices for soil erosion and stormwater management will be applied as appropriate for protection of wetlands.
-Compliance will be achieved at the site-specific level of environmental review.
-Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No □ ⊠ Sespe Creek and Piru Creek are designated as Wild and Scenic Rivers in Ventura County according to the Wild and Scenic River Systems Designations Map, compiled by the U.S. Department of Agriculture (USDA) Forest Service (USDA Forest Service, 2016).
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
+Wild and Scenic Rivers Wild and Scenic Rivers Act of 1968, particularly section 7(b) and (c) Yes No Sespe Creek and Piru Creek are designated as Wild and Scenic Rivers in Ventura County according to the Wild and Scenic River Systems Designations Map, compiled by the U.S. Department of Agriculture (USDA) Forest Service (USDA Forest Service, 2016).
 These creeks have outstanding natural, cultural, and recreational values and the Act is intended to protect these rivers in a free-flowing condition for the enjoyment of present and future generations.
 The Wild and Scenic Rivers Act charges administration of designated rivers in the national Wild and Scenic Rivers system to four federal land management agencies: Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, and U.S. Forest Service depending on the location of the river segment.
 Sespe Creek is managed by the U.S. Forest Service, Los Padres National Forest and was classified for its wild and scenic attributes.
 Sespe Creek is entirely located within the Sespe Wilderness, part of the Los Padres National Forest.
 Piru Creek is also managed by the U.S. Forest Service, Los Padres National Forest and the Angeles National Forest and is being managed for wild trout and outstandingly remarkable geological values.
+The Nationwide Rivers Inventory (NRI) is a listing of free-flowing river segments that are potential candidates for future inclusion in the National Wild and Scenic River System.
+Under the Wild and Scenic